Lindengracht: History

 The Lindengracht and the Palmgracht were back-filled in 1895.

 There were eleven canals in the Jordaan: from north to south: Palmgracht, Goudsbloemgracht, Lindengracht, Anjeliersgracht, Egelantiersgracht, Bloemgracht, Rozengracht, Lauriergracht, Elandsgracht, Looiersgracht and Passeerdersgracht.
 The Goudsbloemgracht was backfilled after 1857, the Anjeliersgracht in 1861, the Elandsgracht in 1891 and the Rozengracht in 1889.
 The reasons for back-filling were the poor water quality and the need to create space for increasing traffic.

 The Rozengracht became an important tram connection between the center and the neighborhoods west of the Singelgracht.

 Various plans to back-fill other canals met with resistance from residents, shopkeepers and market traders.

-On July 25 and 26 July 1886 the police tried to prevent playing of the forbidden game of palingtrekken (eel pulling) on Zaterdagse Brug over the Lindengracht.
+On 25 and 26 July 1886 the police tried to prevent playing of the forbidden game of palingtrekken (eel pulling) on Zaterdagse Brug over the Lindengracht.

 This led to riots known as the Palingoproer (Eel riot) in which 25 people were killed.

 Thanks to the efforts of Louise Went, home supervisor and later director of Bouwonderneming Jordaan NV, and her future husband, the architect Jan Ernst van der Pek, a block of new homes was built in 1896 on Lindengracht near Goudsbloemstraat and Goudsbloemdwarsstraten.

 Initiatives such as these had a major impact on the development of social housing.

 The reliefs on the facades of Lindengracht (206–220) depict craftsmen's professions.

 The Albert Cuypstraat, Dapperstraat, Ten Katestraat and Lindengracht were designated as service streets in 1910.

 There is a Saturday market on Lindengracht.

 On 5 July 1934, the first fatal victim of the Jordaanoproer (Jordaan riot) fell on Lindengracht.

 The man was hit by a bullet in the head.

 The bronze statue that Hans Bayens made in 1979 in honor of writer and schoolmaster Theo Thijssen is on the Lindengracht near the Brouwersgracht.

 The Jan Ligtharthuis, named after the educational innovator Jan Ligthart, is at Lindengracht 83-85.

 The OKC (Municipal Parent and Child Center) has been located at Lindengracht 204 since 2009.